 The solution to the above scenarios lies in adopting a different approach to how the solution is architected.
-Rather than stuff all intents and functionality into a single unwieldy monolith the solution can be broken up into more manageable components, using a conversation manager or central Virtual Assistant at the forefront of the conversation.
+Rather than stuff all intents and functionality into a single unwieldy monolith the solution can be broken up into more manageable components, using a conversation manager or central Virtual Assistant as a bot orchestrator at the forefront of the conversation.
 This can then route the conversation to and from individual skills-based bots that fulfill the request.

 This approach is not necessarily new and history has proven that breaking things down into more manageable components can be very advantageous.
 Examples of the contact center IVR and microservices software architectures help explain.